Life in Lockdown

 Scan and Send: for when you require individual articles or book chapters to be emailed to you

-Looking for somewhere to eat your pack-up on campus?
-Our supervised socially-distanced lunch space at Vanbrugh dining hall is open 12 noon -2pm
+Looking for somewhere to eat your lunch?
+Our supervised socially-distanced space at Vanbrugh dining hall is open Monday to Friday, 11.30am to 2.30pm

 Book a marquee